nie-ine/inseri/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## Note for NieFrontend

+Don't forget `yarn` and `git submodule update` commands, if you build from source.

 ## Run in Docker container

 1. Download and run Docker container: `docker run -p 5555:80 nieine/nie-frontend:latest`